Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 - You should get a COVID-19 vaccine unless you have any known allergies to the vaccine or ingredients in it.

-- The COVID-19 vaccine will likely not work as well in people on methotrexate compared to people who don’t take it, but the vaccine will still provide protection.
+- The COVID-19 vaccine will likely not work as well in people on methotrexate compared to people who don’t take it, but the vaccine will likely still provide some protection.

 - Some organizations and doctors advise that patients — especially those whose diseases are well-controlled — pause methotrexate for one to two weeks after getting a COVID-19 vaccine; other organizations and doctors do not.